htorodriguez/grainsize_measure/README.md

                 epochs is the number of epochs to train

-        Returns: A dataframe with the train and test losses as a function of the epochs.
-A new checkpoint is saved
+        Returns a pandas dataframe with the train and test losses as a function of the epochs.
+Furhtermore a new checkpoint is saved under ./DL_pretrained

 ## Authors